thchatzidiamantis/thchatzidiamantis/README.md

-I'm a first year PhD student at the University of Western Ontario interested in all things mathematical logic, especially if category theory and (homotopy) type theory are involved.
+I'm a second year PhD student at the University of Western Ontario interested in all things mathematical logic, especially if category theory and (homotopy) type theory are involved.
 My supervisor is [Dan Christensen](https://jdc.math.uwo.ca/).
 Before that, I wrote my master's thesis on simplicial homotopy type theory at the University of Bonn, supervised by [Nima Rasekh](https://guests.mpim-bonn.mpg.de/rasekh/) and [Floris van Doorn](http://florisvandoorn.com/).
 [This](https://github.com/thchatzidiamantis/MscThesis/blob/main/SubmissionText.pdf) is the "finished" product.

 For more details, here's my [website](https://thchatzidiamantis.github.io/).